 Section 152.80 of the Zoning Code allows the applicant or any person who submitted written or oral testimony to the Hearing Examiner to request that the Hearing Examiner reconsider his/her recommendation.
-The request must be in writing and must be delivered, along with any fees set by ordinance, to the Planning Department within five (5) working days following the postmarked date when the Examiner's written recommendation distributed Hearing).
-Within this same time period, the person making the request May 23, 1991 for reconsideration must also mail or personally deliver to the applicant and all other people who submitted testimony to the Hearing Examiner a copy of the request letter together with notice of the deadline and procedures for responding to the request.
+The request must be in writing and must be delivered, along with any fees set by ordinance, to the Planning Department within five (5) working days following the postmarked date when the Hearing Examiner's written recommendation was distributed (by May 23, 1991).
+Within this same time period, the person making the request for reconsideration must also mail or personally deliver to the applicant and all other people who submitted testimony to the Hearing Examiner a copy of the request letter together with notice of the deadline and procedures for responding to the request.